signaldust/bunny-jit/README.md

 Bunny-JIT comes with some sort of simple front-end language, but this is intended more for testing (and I guess example) than as a serious programming language.
+I suggest looking at the tests (eg. `tests/test_fib.cpp`) for examples of how to use the programming API.

 The test-driver `bin/bjit` parses this simple language from `stdin` and compiles it into native code, which is written to `out.bin` for disassembly purposes